CELH Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Celsius Holdings, Inc. Investors of Class Action and Lead Plaintiff Deadline: May 16, 2022

-NEW YORK, March 21, 2022 /PRNewswire/ -- Attorney Advertising-- NEW YORK--(PR Newswire)--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Celsius Holdings, Inc. ("Celsius" or the "Company") (NASDAQ: CELH) on behalf of purchasers of Celsius securities between August 12, 2021, and March 1, 2022, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/celh.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Celsius Holdings, Inc. ("Celsius" or the "Company") (NASDAQ: CELH) on behalf of purchasers of Celsius securities between August 12, 2021, and March 1, 2022, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fcelh.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.